ducky007/impeller/README.md

         var metadata: Metadata { get set }
         static var repositedType: RepositedType { get }

-        init?(readingFrom repository:PropertyReader)
+        init?(readingFrom reader:PropertyReader)
-        mutating func write(in repository:PropertyWriter)
+        mutating func write(to writer:PropertyWriter)
     }

 #### Metadata

-Your new type must supply a protocol for metadata storage, and a `static` property that provides a string representing the type of the `struct` (usually just the `struct` name).
+Your new type must supply a property for metadata storage.

      struct Task: Repositable {
-        static var repositedType: RepositedType { return "Task" }
         var metadata = Metadata()

 The `metadata` property is used internally by the framework, and you should generally refrain from modifying it.